Kuadrant/multicluster-gateway-controller/docs/gateways/define-and-place-a-gateway.md

-Finally in order to have the Gateway instances deployed to your spoke clusters that can start receiving traffic, you need to
+Finally in order to have the Gateway instances deployed to your spoke clusters that can start receiving traffic, you need to place the gateway.
-* Add the second cluster to the clusterset
-* Label the hub gateway with a placement label.

-1. Add the second cluster to the clusterset, by running the following:

-    ```bash
-    kubectl --context kind-mgc-control-plane label managedcluster kind-mgc-workload-1 ingress-cluster=true
-    ```
 1. To place the gateway, we need to add a placement label to gateway resource to instruct the gateway controller where we want this gateway instantiated.

     ```bash
     kubectl --context kind-mgc-control-plane label gateway prod-web "cluster.open-cluster-management.io/placement"="http-gateway-placement" -n multi-cluster-gateways
     ```

+1. To have the gateway deployed to 2 clusters, you can add a second cluster to the clusterset by running the following:

+    ```bash
+    kubectl --context kind-mgc-control-plane label managedcluster kind-mgc-workload-1 ingress-cluster=true
+    ```

+As the placement specifies `numberOfClusters` as 2 your gateway will automatically be instantiated on the second cluster.

 2. To find a configured gateway and instantiated gateway on the hub cluster.
 Run the following